 Downtown North Sydney's Urban Birds: European Starling and House Sparrow

 Through careful research and observation, we have identified the two most common bird species in downtown North Sydney: the European Starling and House Sparrow.
 These birds exhibit fascinating behaviors and have unique habitat preferences.

 The European Starling prefers open, grassy areas near water sources and buildings.
 They are often found in urban locations, such as mowed lawns and city streets, searching for insects and invertebrates.
 Similarly, the House Sparrow is closely associated with human settlements and buildings, commonly seen in cities, towns, suburbs, and farms.
 Their social nature is evident as they hop around on the ground.

-While Starlings and Sparrows are most prevalent in our downtown core and while very pretty, they do present competition for some other resident and migratory species when it comes to nesting locations.
-So, we began some research to determine what other types of birds could we potentially draw to our downtown core.
+While these birds are beautiful and add charm to our downtown core, they can present challenges for other resident and migratory species when it comes to nesting locations.
 With some help from the Cornell Lab of Ornithology and their Urban Bird Project, they state that as a downtown in Nova Scotia, we could attract the following: